 How to apply

 Applications are made directly to the University and assessed by Sydney Nursing School.
-On-time applications for the March Semester close on 1 December.
+On-time applications for the March Semester close on 20 February.
 Please note that late applications may be accepted.

-Please submit the following with your application:
+Please scan and upload the following with your application:

-(1) certified copies of academic transcripts or clinical qualifications/achievements;
+(1) academic transcripts or clinical qualifications/achievements;

-(2) certified copies of any degrees or diplomas;
+(2) any degrees or diplomas;

-(3) certified copy of current authority to practise as a registered nurse from an Australian state or territory;
+(3) current authority to practice as a registered nurse from an Australian state or territory;

-(5) certified copy of your passport, birth certificate or citizenship certificate;
+(4) passport, birth certificate or citizenship certificate;

-(6) certified copy of your marriage certificate or other appropriate documentation, if your name has changed;
+(5) marriage certificate or other appropriate documentation, if your name has changed;

-(7) evidence of English proficiency (ie IELTS test results) if appropriate.
+(7) evidence of English proficiency (ie IELTS test results) if appropriate;

 How to apply

-This student contribution amount for a Commonwealth Supported Place is an indication only of the fees that are payable by you in the calendar year you commence your course, commencing in 2013 for a standard annual full time load of 48 credit points (1.0 EFTSL).
-The exact student contribution that you pay will depend on the specific units of study in which you ultimately enrol.
-If you are a Commonwealth supported student and was enrolled in a University course before 1 January 2012 your student contribution may differ.
+The student contribution amount for a Commonwealth Supported Place is an indication only of the 2017 amount payable in Year 1 for a standard full time load of 48 credit points (1.0 EFTSL).
+The exact student contribution that you pay will depend on the calendar year in which you undertake your study, and the specific units of study in which you ultimately enrol.

-Importantly, student contribution amounts are subject to annual review by the University, and are likely to increase each year of your period of study (subject to a Commonwealth specified cap), effective at the start of each calendar year.
+Importantly, student contribution amounts are subject to annual review by the University, and will increase each year of your period of study (subject to a Commonwealth specified cap), effective at the start of each calendar year.

-Postgraduate Domestic Tuition Fee
+Indicative Postgraduate Domestic Tuition Fee

-This 2013, tuition fee for a domestic postgraduate student represents the fee that is payable by you in the calendar year you commence your course, commencing in 2012 for a standard annual full time load of 48 credit points (1.0 EFTSL).
-If your study load is more or less than the 1.0 EFTSL your fee will differ.
+The tuition fee for a domestic postgraduate student is an indication only of the 2017 fees payable in Year 1 for a standard full time load of 48 credit points (1.0 EFTSL).
+Depending on the calendar year in which you undertake your study, and if your study load is more or less than the 1.0 EFTSL, your tuition fee will differ from the indicative amount.

-Annual review for postgraduate domestic tuition fee
+Annual review and fee increases

-Importantly, tuition fees are subject to annual review by the University, and are likely to increase each year of your period of study, effective at the start of each calendar year.
+Importantly, tuition fees are subject to annual review by the University, and will increase each year of your period of study, effective at the start of each calendar year.

-Additional incidental fees
+Additional incidental costs

-For some courses there are incidental fees additional to the student contribution and/or course fee.
-Some of those fees are significant, for example, faculty-specific materials, tools, protected clothing and equipment.
-For further information about these additional incidental fees, please visit the University's Future Students' website.
+For some courses there are incidental costs additional to the student contribution and/or course fee.
+Some of these incidental costs are significant, for example, faculty-specific materials, tools, protected clothing and equipment.
+Further information about these costs is available from your faculty.

 Potential for inaccuracy

-Whilst every reasonable effort has been made to include correct and up to date information in this prospectus, you are also advised to consult directly with the Student Centre for domestic students or the International Office for international students so that they can provide you with specific and up to date information about those fees.
+Whilst every reasonable effort has been made to include correct and up to date information here, you are also advised to consult directly with the Student Centre so that they can provide you with specific and up to date information about fees.